vk-cs/docs-public/docs/en/tools-for-using-services/account/concepts/quotasandlimits/quotasandlimits.md

 | not limited
 |===

 Quotas for the total volume of disks in the project take into account all types of disks, including High-IOPS SSDs.
 Quotas for the total volume of High-IOPS SSD disks take into account disks created in both availability zones.
-If you request through [technical support](mailto:support@mcs.mail.ru) an increase in the quota included in another quota, the quota of a higher level will be increased proportionally.
+If you [increase](/en/tools-for-using-services/account/instructions/project-settings/manage#increase-quota) the quota included in another quota, the higher-level quota will be increased proportionally.

 #### Number of disks